 \subsubsection{FR6: Scalability}

-Scalability refers to the ability of the system to maintain performance across a diverse range of workloads or to be extended to varying scales.
+Scalability refers to a system's ability to maintain performance across a diverse range of workloads or be extended to varying scales.
 PMx research typically operates on a restricted scale, limited by the data volume suitable for experimental purposes.
-This contrasts sharply with the diverse and evolving demands of industrial systems, which can range from small, localized setups to expansive, interconnected networks \cite{zhang2019data}.
-In practice, a PMx system serves as a scalable solution, ideally suited for managing a large fleet or individual instances based on stakeholders' requirements.
-Scalability in this context presents two opposite challenges.
-Firstly, as the count of assets in a PMx task increases, the volume of data logs and performance data generated can increase significantly.
-Besides preparing sufficient computational resources, which can be both expensive and unsustainable \cite{sakr2016towards}, AI can be deployed to manage and utilize this data more efficiently \cite{bandari2021comprehensive}.
-Secondly, when PMx tasks are required on individual assets using edge devices, the system's capacity to maintain accuracy with limited data and computing resources is critical.
+This contrasts sharply with the diverse and evolving demands of industrial systems, which can range from small, localized setups to expansive, interconnected networks~\cite{zhang2019data}.
+In practice, a PMx system should serve as a scalable solution, capable of managing either a large fleet or individual instances based on stakeholders' requirements.
+Scalability presents two opposing challenges.
+First, as the number of assets in a PMx task increases, the volume of data logs and performance data generated can grow significantly.
+Preparing sufficient computational resources for this data management can be both costly and unsustainable~\cite{sakr2016towards}.
+To address this, AI can be deployed to manage and utilize the data more efficiently~\cite{bandari2021comprehensive}.
+Second, when PMx tasks are required for individual assets using edge devices, the system's ability to maintain accuracy with limited data and computing resources becomes critical.
 However, this aspect remains under-researched in the literature.
-Notably, the application of a PMx system is tightly linked with its scalability.
-Same as many other engineering fields \cite{lana2021data}, while some PMx tasks are more amenable to scaling due to the nature of the problem and system design, certain PMx subfields demonstrate a high sensitivity to scalability \cite{gigoni2019scalable}.
-Consequently, there is a clear motivation for research investigating scalability within PMx systems.
-For a more in-depth understanding of how FR6 (i.e., scalability) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{dhada2021deploy,rossini2020replica}.
+Notably, the application of a PMx system is closely tied to its scalability.
+As in many other engineering fields~\cite{lana2021data}, some PMx tasks are more amenable to scaling due to the nature of the problem and system design, while certain PMx subfields exhibit high sensitivity to scalability~\cite{gigoni2019scalable}.
+Consequently, there is a strong motivation for research investigating scalability within PMx systems.
+For a more detailed exploration of how FR6 is leveraged within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{dhada2021deploy,rossini2020replica}.